sprinthubmobile/content-style-guide/13-writing-for-translation.html.md

 #### Repeat helping verbs belonging to multiple verbs

-  - Yes: Mailchimp can send your campaign on the fly or can schedule your campaign to go out at a set time.
+  - Yes: Sprinthub can send your campaign on the fly or can schedule your campaign to go out at a set time.
-  - No: Mailchimp can send your campaign on the fly or schedule your campaign to go out at a set time.
+  - No: Sprinthub can send your campaign on the fly or schedule your campaign to go out at a set time.

 #### Repeat subjects and verbs

-  - Yes: Mandrill sends transactional emails, but Mailchimp does not.
+  - Yes: Mandrill sends transactional emails, but Sprinthub does not.
-  - No: Mandrill sends transactional emails, but not Mailchimp.
+  - No: Mandrill sends transactional emails, but not Sprinthub.

 #### Repeat markers in a list or series

-  - Yes: Use Mailchimp to send email campaigns, to manage your mailing lists, and to integrate with other applications.
+  - Yes: Use Sprinthub to send email campaigns, to manage your mailing lists, and to integrate with other applications.
-  - No: Use Mailchimp to send email campaigns, manage your mailing lists, and integrate with other applications.
+  - No: Use Sprinthub to send email campaigns, manage your mailing lists, and integrate with other applications.

 #### Leave in words like “then,” “a,” “the,” “to,” and “that," even if you think they could be cut

-- Yes: If there is not a list set up in your Mailchimp account, then you’ll need to create a list before sending your first campaign.
+- Yes: If there is not a list set up in your Sprinthub account, then you’ll need to create a list before sending your first campaign.
-- No: If there is not a list set up in your Mailchimp account, you’ll need to create a list before sending your first campaign.
+- No: If there is not a list set up in your Sprinthub account, you’ll need to create a list before sending your first campaign.
 - Yes: When sending a campaign, it is necessary to have a “From:” name, a “From:” address, and a subject line.
 - No: When sending a campaign, it is necessary to have a “From:” name, “From:” address, and subject line.
 - Yes: Be sure that you are truly ready to send your campaign before clicking the “Send Now” button.